mepiphany/PMtool/progress.md

 2. Make deleting a comment use AJAX(*done*)
 3. **[Bonus] AJAXify comment editing / Updating**

+# Assignment: [PM Tool] Add Emailing 2016-March-04
+Add mailers to the following:

+1. Discussion owner when someone comments on the discussion (if it's not the same user)
+2. Task owner when someone completes the task (if it's not the same user)

 # Commit to Github

+2016-March-03
 1. discussion creation with using AJAX(*c*)
   - implemented discussion_create.js.erb && discussion_not_create.js.erb(*c*)
   - error message on top of the discussion_new_form(*c*)